tommasodotNET/dapr-traffic-control/Lab Guide Day 1.md

    ![Mailbox](img/mailbox.png)

-That's all for your first lab today.
+That's all for your first lab.

-See you tomorrow for the last lab!
+See you for the last part!